Are you considering a trip to the stunning southwestern tip of England? Are you wondering what things to do in Cornwall?

 6. Dive into the ocean with some water activity in Newquay!

-Newquay is a stunning town on the North Coast and is home to sandy Fistral Beach and Watergate Bay.
-We are focusing here on the adventure centre that is Fistral.
+Newquay is where I’m currently living and is a stunning town on the North Coast, home to sandy Fistral Beach and Watergate Bay.
+Newquay is the adventure centre of Cornwall and is most famously known for the beach that is Fistral.
 This is the place to come to learn to surf and catch some epic, strong waves from the Atlantic Ocean.

 But surfing isn’t all you can do, you can swim, snorkel, SUP and go coasteering (amongst many other things!).